uccser/cs-field-guide/CONTRIBUTING.md

 ### What software do you use?

-We use a variety of software for developing the CSFG, but here are some of our favourites:
+We use a variety of software for developing the CSFG, but here are some of our favourites that you may find useful:

-- We use [Atom Editor](https://atom.io/) for modifying both text and code files ([Sublime Text](https://www.sublimetext.com/) is also popular too).
-- We use a private [Slack](https://slack.com/) for planning and discussing topics as a team.
 - We use a public [Gitter chatroom](https://gitter.im/uccser/cs-field-guide) for chatting to contributors.
 - Most of us use [Google Chrome's developers tools](https://developers.google.com/web/tools/chrome-devtools/?hl=en) for testing and debugging our interactives and website design.
 - And lastly, we use [Git](https://git-scm.com/) and [GitHub](https://github.com/) for managing version control.

+Internally we also use:

+- A private [Slack](https://slack.com/) for planning and discussing topics as a team.
+- Many different file editors including Atom, Sublime Text, vim, Notepad++, Brackets, etc (obviously vim is superior :crown:).

 ### Creating a release